Sagelt/beyond/text/introduction.md

 * There are no debilities.
 Instead there are conditions on each move.
 Each works differently.
 * There can be multiple player characters of each class.
 * There is no end of session move.
-Instead each playbook has its own XP instructions for end of session.
+Instead each class has its own XP instructions for end of session.
 * There are no moves for being an elf, dwarf, or whatever sentient creature.
   Being an elf, dwarf, or human is just your form, noted on your character sheet.
-* The core moves are called adventurer moves and each playbook has their own copy of them.
-The base moves are the same, but each playbook has different abilities and conditions for them.
+* The core moves are called adventurer moves and each class has their own copy of them.
+The base moves are the same, but each class has different abilities and conditions for them.
 * Bonds now change categories of success (from 6- to 7-9 and from 7-9 to 10+).
   Each time you use the bond you mark advancement on it until you retire the